 There are two control interfaces from the motion controller to the motor driver: the SPI serial interface and the STEP/DIR interface.
 The SPI interface is used to write control information to the chip and read back status information.
-This interface allows application specific initialization of parameters and modes.
+This interface must be used to initialize parameters and modes necessary to enable driving the motor.
 This interface may also be used for directly setting the currents flowing through the motor coils, as an alternative to stepping the motor using the STEP and DIR signals, so the motor can be controlled through the SPI interface alone.